Associate School Library Media Specialist and School Library Media Specialist with Master’s Degree

 If you were to take two courses each semester (2 Fall, 2 Spring, 2 Summer) and began in the Fall, you could be finished with the 12 courses in two years.
 That is the schedule that most of our candidates set for themselves.

-10. What are the requirements needed to be admitted into EDTC 622, Research Applications in Educational Technology?
-You must (a) be matriculated; (b) have completed a minimum of 24 credits; (c) including Learning Theories (EDTC 618) and (d) Technology Facilitator (EDTC 631).
+8. What are the requirements needed to be admitted into EDTC 622, Research Applications in Educational Technology?
+You must (a) be matriculated; (b) have completed a minimum of 24 credits; (c) including Learning Theories (EDTC 618) and (d) Administration and Supervision of Technology in Education (EDTC 631).
 You want to write your thesis toward the end of your studies so that you have a broad background from which to design your thesis.

 1. What is the difference between the Associate School Library Media Specialist Certification and the School library Media Specialist Certification?
 The Associate School Library Media Specialist Certificate is “required for any person assigned to perform educational media services in the public schools under the supervision of a qualified supervisor.
 School library media are defined as all print and non-print resources and the equipment needed for their use.”
 [NOTE: The term “Associate” has no relationship whatsoever to an Associates Degree issued by a community college.]
 The School Library Media Specialist Certification is “required for any person who is assigned to develop and coordinate educational media services in the public schools.
 Educational media are defined as all print and non-print resources and the equipment needed for their use.”
 At NJCU, receiving the full School Library Media Specialist Certification is a matter of taking only four additional courses after the eight courses have been taken for the Associate School Library Media Specialist Certification.